The Night Of The Tornado: The Disclosure That Changed Everything

-I’ll always remember the day my whole world came crashing down as the night of the tornado.
+I’ll always remember the day my whole world came crashing.
 It was May 28th, 2019, and we had our first real weather threat of the year.
 A larger tornado was traveling across the side of the state I lived in and was making its way to the area just south of us.
-It was close enough that we decided to make it an evening of hanging in the basement.
+It was close enough that we decided to make it an evening of hanging out in the basement.
 The kids were actually having a really good time.
 Their favorite blankets and stuffed animals all piled up on top of them in the back of a closet.
+That storm wasn’t just outside; it hit inside our home, too.
+I had no warning of what was coming.

-My husband was distant, and I guess I just took it as general anxiety over the weather.
-I kept doing what I do and would go upstairs to look out the windows or step out on the deck.
+My husband was distant, and I suppose I just assumed it was due to general anxiety over the weather.
+I continued with my routine and would often go upstairs to look out the windows or step out onto the deck.
 Weather like this is thrilling for me.
 There is a buzz in the air that makes me feel energized and alert.
 We knew it would pass before bedtime as they always do.
 After maybe two hours, we went back up to finish the evening out like any other night.

-In my bedroom, I had two sitting chairs I loved, and he sat across from me.
+In my bedroom, I had two sitting chairs, and he sat across from me.
 What he said is a blur to me.
-I don’t remember much about the conversation except two things; he confessed he had been “relapsing” and the explosion of shrapnel flying by my head.
-Except it was in my brain, and all my memories of what I thought was real were mirrored in the bloodied debris flying by my vision.
+I don’t remember much about the conversation except two things: he confessed he had been “relapsing,” and it felt like an explosion of shrapnel inside my brain, every memory, every belief about my marriage, splintering in midair.
+Everything I thought was real was suddenly up for questioning.
 I have no idea what I said or what I was feeling beyond anger.

 Then I did what all betrayed spouses do in a frantic effort to gain safety; I controlled.
-I gave rules and demands of how things would go from now on.
-I asked questions and was given answers that later I realized were “trickle disclosure.”
+I made rules and demands for how things would proceed from now on.
+That night began the painful process of disclosure in marriage, what felt like a slow leak of devastating truth.

 To fix the pain, I shut him out.
 I had to.
-He wasn’t safe, and I wasn’t safe either at that moment.
+He wasn’t emotionally safe, and neither was I. In betrayal trauma recovery, creating distance is often the only way to begin the recovery process.
 I think if I’m really honest with myself, I knew it was over.
-In the days followed, I felt grief the most when I realized I might never know what it’s like to be held by him again or to laugh in the kitchen while we make dinner together.
+In the days that followed, I felt grief the most when I realized I might never know what it’s like to be held by him again or to laugh in the kitchen while we make dinner together.
 Yet, I was so desperate for him to make it right.
 Why wouldn’t he?
 He loved me, right?

 I got informed.
 I wanted to understand what recovery meant.
 Then I felt bold.
-I asked God to show me the way; give me the resources so we could finally be what we were supposed to be for each other.
-So I set a boundary, but it came off more like an ultimatum because of my frustration.
-I couldn’t live like this anymore, and I didn't know how to get out of this space of disfunction any other way.
+I asked God to show me the way and give me the resources so we could finally be what we were meant to be for each other.
+So, I set a boundary, but it came across more like an ultimatum due to my frustration.
+I couldn’t live like this anymore, and I didn't know how to get out of this space of dysfunction any other way.

-So now, during this trickle disclosure on the night of the tornado, I realized he was forcing me to hold a boundary that I made almost three years previously.
+So, now, during the trickle disclosure on the night of the tornado, I realized he was forcing me to hold a boundary that I had established almost three years prior.
 I could not be married to a porn addict who didn’t take their recovery seriously.
-He knew my line, but yet he didn’t do the right thing.
+He knew my line, yet he didn’t do the right thing.
 This is why I was angry.
 I felt like such a fool, and because he was a ministry leader, I also felt embarrassed.
-So I stepped away.
+I had to step away to begin healing from betrayal and reclaiming my emotional safety.
 I couldn’t support him anymore.
-For years I walked with him side by side as we figured it all out.
+For years, I walked alongside him as we figured it all out.
 I was holding him back and preventing my own healing as well.
-I just wanted to find all the tiny shrapnel pieces that represented my life with this man to find their way back together.
-My children, ministry, friends, homes, and our experiences to come back together in healing and restoration.
+I just wanted to find all the tiny shrapnel pieces that represented my life with this man and bring them back together.
+To rebuild.
+My children, ministry, friends, home, and our experiences will bring us back together in healing and restoration.

 Previous